corda/corda-docs-portal/content/en/platform/corda/4.15/enterprise/node/cross-provider-key-rotation/cross-provider-key-rotation.md

 6. The tool creates an `output/certificates` directory.
 It contains the Java KeyStore (JKS) files with the new certificates and a `key-rotation-proofs.bin` file.
 The proof file is what lets the node keep consuming states signed with the old key.
 7. Copy every file from `output/certificates` into the node's `certificates` directory.
 8. Start the node.
-On startup it loads the proofs from `key-rotation-proofs.bin` and deletes the file once it has processed them.
+On startup, it loads the proofs from `key-rotation-proofs.bin` and deletes the file once it has processed them.
 9. Confirm that the node has started successfully and can access its states.
 Then set `allowKeyRotation` back to `false` in the Identity Manager service.

 {{< warning >}}